NVSL/cfiddle-cluster/README.md

 get that to work, we will use [docker hub](http://dockerhub.com/) instead.

-Create an account, and put your username in `env.sh`.
+Create an account, and put your username in `config.sh`.

 Then, login with your username: